Nurse Family Partnership

 NFP provides home visiting nurse support to first-time moms and their children beginning at pregnancy and through the child's first two years of age.
 This support yields healthier pregnancies and arms moms with knowledge needed to give their babies the best possible start in life.

-Nurse Family Partnership sets rigorous performance standards for their community programs.
+NFP sets rigorous performance standards for their community programs.
 Programs are required to enroll 85 percent or more of their potential participation.
 UMC's Nurse Family Partnership has consistently exceeded 85 percent enrollment for the past two years.
 To watch a success story, click here.

 In 2016, NFP Texas officially recognized UMC's program as a high achieving program with excellent Caseload capacity.
 Excellent Caseload capacity simply means that UMC's NFP program is committed to serving the most moms and babies possible and that an improved patient outcome is the program's highest priority.
 Since the program's inception in 2013, 330 families have been supported and 117 moms and babies have graduated the program.